freeCodeCamp/chinese/chinese/articles/front-end-developer-vs-back-end-developer-definition-and-meaning-in-practice.md

 But those APIs, whether ones we pay for or create ourselves, need to be built _somewhere_.
 That’s where the back end comes in.

-## What is Back End Development?
+## What is Back End Development

 The back end layer is usually where the business logic occurs.
 This can be super complex like the rules that determine revenue for an e-commerce company or something more common like a user profile.

-### What did Back End Development traditionally look like?
+### What did Back End Development traditionally look like

 The back ends of applications were historically built using server-side languages like [PHP][30] or [Ruby][31].
 The idea is that you have a server that you need to perform complex operations on, so the way to do that is with a language that server would understand.